sharetribe/flex-docs/src/docs/ftw-routing/how-routing-works-in-ftw/index.md

 routeConfiguration.js.
 Needless to say that those names should only be used for internal route mapping.

-More complex example of _NamedLink_
+Here is a more complex example of _NamedLink_:

 ```jsx
 // Link to LoginPage: